-For centuries, Boys Blowing Bubbles was attributed to Jacob van Oost, a baroque Flemish artist who saw great success during his lifetime.
+For centuries, Boys Blowing Bubbles was attributed to Jacob van Oost, a Baroque Flemish artist who saw great success during his lifetime.
 A visiting scholar to SAM in the 1980s even noted that Boys Blowing Bubbles was “one of his best” works.
-Unfortunately for van Oost, this painting was not his at all—the painting is by an artist named Michaelina Woutiers.
-Centuries of inaccurate and sexist art historical treatment placed her in relative obscurity, but thanks to the scholarship of the University of Leuven’s Katlijne Van der Stighelen, Woutiers has been reclaimed as the rightful creator of this work.
-As a result, the Seattle Art Museum officially changed the attribution of Boys Blowing Bubbles to Michaelina Woutiers (ca. 1620–after 1682) in 2007.
-Now, just a little over a decade later, Boys Blowing Bubbles is on loan to the Museum aan de Stroom (in association with the Rubenshuis in Antwerp, Belgium) in the first-ever exhibition dedicated to Woutiers, exhibiting almost every single painting that has been attributed to the artist to date.
+Unfortunately for van Oost, this painting was not his at all—the painting is by an artist named Michaelina Wautier.
+Centuries of inaccurate and sexist art historical treatment placed her in relative obscurity, but thanks to the scholarship of the University of Leuven’s Katlijne Van der Stighelen, Wautier has been reclaimed as the rightful creator of this work.
+As a result, the Seattle Art Museum officially changed the attribution of Boys Blowing Bubbles to Michaelina Wautier (ca. 1620–after 1682) in 2007.
+Now, just a little over a decade later, Boys Blowing Bubbles is on loan to the Museum aan de Stroom (in association with the Rubenshuis in Antwerp, Belgium) in the first-ever exhibition dedicated to Wautier, exhibiting almost every single painting that has been attributed to the artist to date.

-Boys Blowing Bubbles is an example of Woutiers’s lifelike style of portrait-painting, which captures minute details and facial expressions.
+Boys Blowing Bubbles is an example of Wautier’s lifelike style of portrait painting, which captures minute details and facial expressions.
 In this painting, she also addresses a theme that was extremely popular at the time: the transience of youth and prosperity.
 The floating bubbles in this painting remind us that everything is fleeting—from the youth of the two children depicted here, to the bubbles themselves which will pop at any moment.
 The candle in the background, too, emphasizes the passage of time, reminding the then-prospering Flanders region that their wealth would not last forever.

 –Julia Hower, Curatorial Intern